 Love does not delight in evil but rejoices with the truth.

-NOTE: evil is the opposite of truth and real love can’t rejoice with such falsehood.
+NOTE: 1 Cor.
+13 is the love chapter and it states that evil is the opposite of truth and real love can't rejoice with such falsehood.

 Jesus' perfect love for the rich young ruler manifested with that unsaved man hearing truth about salvation, which caused him to walk away sad and still in his sins.
 See Mark 10:21-23.

 At a different time, Jesus stated the Pharisees (false teachers) would make their converts twice the sons of hell that they were (Mt.
 23:15).
 There is no way to know how many souls these religious leaders were dragging down to hell with them.
 They were dangerous, but appeared on the surface to be righteous.

 Jesus' anger towards the Pharisees is crystal clear at a different time:

 Another time he went into the synagogue, and a man with a shriveled hand was there.
 Some of them were looking for a reason to accuse Jesus, so they watched him closely to see if he would heal him on the Sabbath.
 Jesus said to the man with the shriveled hand, “Stand up in front of everyone.”
 Then Jesus asked them, “Which is lawful on the Sabbath: to do good or to do evil, to save life or to kill?”
 But they remained silent.
 He looked around at them in anger and, deeply distressed at their stubborn hearts, said to the man, “Stretch out your hand.”
 He stretched it out, and his hand was completely restored.
 Then the Pharisees went out and began to plot with the Herodians how they might kill Jesus.
 (Mark 3:1-6)